adobe/spectrum-web-components/packages/button/README.md

 `<sp-button>` elements can be provided a visible label, a label and an icon, or just an icon.

-An icon is provided by placing an icon element to the `icon` slot.
+An icon is provided by placing an icon element in the `icon` slot.

 If the button is `icon-only`, a non-visible label can be provided via the `label` attribute on an `<sp-button>`